 Madame Germain and I warmly embrace all four of you.

 If you haven’t already done so, subscribe to this newsletter so I can send it straight to your inbox, and please consider supporting it for a few pounds a month so I can spend even more time sending even more interesting emails to you.
 Paying subscribers will gain access to a monthly ‘members-only’ email and my everlasting love.
-Hit the first button below for options, and whichever you pick, thanks for signing up x
+Donations are also welcomed and much appreciated.
+Options are below.
+Thanks x

 Letters taken from More Letters of Note - reproduced by permission of the Estate of Albert Camus.